jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   * Pop!_OS
   * Manjaro Desktop

+* You may add a screenshot of the execution of the terminal command `lsmod | grep vboxguest`
+  * Which will return blank or no answer without guest additions modules loaded
+  * It will return `vboxguest` and a unique process number after installation
 * To show the successful install of the guest additions, maximize the screen and take the screenshot showing the installed guest additions.
 These are the example before and after maximized images:
     * ![Before Guest Additions](images/Chapter-03/guest-additions-install/before-guest-additions.png "Before Guest Additions Install")
     * ![After Guest Additions](images/Chapter-03/guest-additions-install/after-guest-additions.png "After Guest Additions Install")
-* You may also add a screenshot of the execution of the terminal command `lsmod | grep vboxguest`
-  * Which will return blank or no answer without guest additions modules loaded
-  * It will return `vboxguest` and a unique process number after installation

 #### Footnotes